Residence Life FAQ

 There are many factors that go into housing assignments: available space, enrollment classification, living learning communities, athletics, honors, etc. Assignments are mostly made on a first-come, first-served basis.
 That's why it is very important that once the application portal opens, you complete your application as soon as possible.

-How do I apply for RA/DA/student worker positions?
+How do I apply for student worker positions?

-ResLife has all employment opportunities posted online.
+ResLife hires students for positions like Resident Advisor and Desk Assistant throughout the year.
+We have all employment opportunities posted online.
 Click on the job for which you want to apply and complete the application.
-You will hear from ResLife if we are interested in interviewing you for a position.
+You will hear from us if we are interested in interviewing you for a position.

 What are the Living Learning Communities?